 The UCLA community is actively engaged in efforts to inform and support students about issues concerning mental health and wellbeing and basic needs, including food security, access, and financial wellness.
 We have included information below regarding resources and organizations that are available to assist UCLA students.

-ADA/504 COMPLIANCE
+ADA/504 Compliance

 The UCLA ADA/504 Compliance Office leads and administers all aspects of compliance throughout the UCLA and UCLA Health community with federal and state disability laws, as well as University policies and procedures pertaining to protections for students and employees with disabilities.